kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 ```

 Since this policy is constrainted to create/update of deployments.
 Policy
 configurations don't need to repeat this constraint.
-For example:
+This would be sufficient:

 ```yaml
 apiVersion: rules.example.com/v1